FarisZR/FarisZR.com/content/post/chromium-wayland/index.en.md

 ---
-title: how to share your screen in Chromium browser on Wayland
+title: how to fix screen sharing in Chromium browsers on Wayland
 keywords:
   - Linux
   - wayland